-- Develop with a consistent and easily reproducible toolchain and on the same operating system you are deploying to.
+- Develop with a consistent, easily reproducible toolchain on the same operating system you deploy to.

 - Quickly swap between different, isolated development environments and safely make updates without worrying about impacting your local machine.

 - Make it easy for new team members / contributors to get up and running in a consistent development environment.

 The extension starts (or attaches to) a development container running a well defined tool and runtime stack.
 Workspace files can be mounted into the container from the local file system, or copied or cloned into it once the container is running.
 Extensions are installed and run inside the container where they have full access to the tools, platform, and file system.

 You then work with VS Code as if everything were running locally on your machine, except now they are isolated inside a container.

 - x86_64 / ARMv7l (AArch32) / ARMv8l (AArch64) Debian 9+, Ubuntu 16.04+, CentOS / RHEL 7+

 glibc based Linux containers may work if they have needed prerequisites.

-musl based Alpine Linux support is available in VS Code Insiders, some extensions installed in the container may not work due to
+musl based Alpine Linux support is available, some extensions installed on these devices may not work due to the use of

-glibc dependencies in native code inside the extension.
-See the Remote Development and Linux article for details.
+x86 compiled native code in the extension.
+See the Remote Development with Linux article for details.